shubham1428/ebidding/README.md

 It is recommended to run this application on NetBeans .
 Here first add the library for mysql as the code uses Driver class.

+The java codes are written in ebid package so either make them in one package named ebid or change the package name in both the files as your requirement.
+Import the ebidding.sql file in your database before running the code.
+Make the necessary changes for the database in the DriverClass.java where getConnection is used.The changes would be for the name of the database(if any) and password(if any).

 Input:

 1.User has to enter his id for making a bid.ID should be between 1 and the total number of bidders in the database.